Immediately report all injuries, illnesses, and other serious health issues to Campus Police at (309) 694-5111.

 - Calmly assure the injured person that help is on the way.

-- Assist emergency personnel in locating the victim and remain available to assist as needed.
+- Help responders locate the victim and remain available to assist as needed.

-All personal injuries on campus must be reported and documented on an Illinois Central College Accident/Incident/Injury Report form by Campus Police, a staff supervisor, or Risk Management in Room 338C.
+All injuries on campus must be reported and documented on an ICC Accident/Incident/Injury Report form by ICC Police, a manager or supervisor, or Human Resources.

-Prepare for medical emergencies by taking first aid and CPR training classes.
-Click here for more information on health and campus Health Services.
+You can prepare for medical emergencies by taking first aid and CPR training classes.

 Automated External Defibrillator (AED) Locations